baskager/redesign-minor-web-dev/BAS.md

 ### CSS and HTML layout structure

-I have been able to set up the HTML structure for the homepage and the course page.
+I have been able to set up the HTML structure for the home page and the course page.
 I have done this alongside Rick and James (pair programming) and they have taught me a lot of tips-and-tricks and best-practices along the way.

-Jelle and James later added finishing touches to the course page and homepage and I think the result turned out beautiful.
+Jelle and James later added finishing touches to the course page and home page and I think the result turned out beautiful.

 ### SVG